icco/locative.garden/pages/stories/trio.md

 The three stare as the white light descends slowly.

 Minutes pass as the light descends.
 Finally the ranger speaks up.
-"Is that spell for light or something else?"
+"What did you just cast?"

 "It is for detect evil, but conveniently also creates light" the mage smiles in response without looking away from the hole.

+The light keeps descending, and shows a floor deep below.

+The ranger pulls out some rope, "shall we descend and investigate?"

+"Yes, let's do this" the swordsman responds.

+The rope is tied, and the trio climbs down into the well.

+---

+At the bottom of the well, the party finds a small tunnel, and a dry riverbed.
+The magician follows her light as it heads one direction down the path, and the other two follow.
+They walk for a long while, as they do the swordsman starts up a conversation.

+"My name is Rankin, do either of you know what this ringing is?
+It's driving me a little nuts."

 ---

 - **Introduction/Exposition:** Three heroes meet at a well.